dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 when done (a few seconds) it will display that it is complete

+You can continue to add playlists to the file by just re-running the command and choosing a different playlist.
+When done you will have a file named C4Playlists.xml that will contain all your playlists in C4 format.

 go to Composer in the media section Import Playlists (right click on playlists)

 Choose the file in this directory named C4Playlists.xml